AyoCodess/V1-Personal-Coding-Blog-11ty/src/blog/2021-08-5-CS50-Low-level-Vs-High-level-Languages-&-What-is-Big-O-Lecture-1-2-&-3-Review-day-195.md

 <h2 class="snippet__title text-gradient article-special-case bold">Lecture 2 Review</h2>

 <p>Lecture 2 dove deeper into understanding data structures, functions and how we can code in a way that abstracts complexity away.
 An Abstraction in computer science generally means a simplification of something more complicated.
-Abstractions are usually created to make a humans ability to program and solve problems more straightforward and intuitive.
+Abstractions are usually created to make a human's ability to program and solve problems more straightforward and intuitive.
 But there is typically a price to pay for this simplification, but that's a blog for another day.</p>

 <p>If you're familiar with the various programming languages out there, Think of it like this.</p>

-<p><b>1.</b> Assembly-line (a very low-level programing language) is an abstraction of machine code (1's and 0's), the lowest level language. </p>
+<p><b>1.</b> Assembly-line (a very low-level programming language) is an abstraction of machine code (1's and 0's), the lowest level language. </p>

 <p><b>2.</b> C, a low-level language but simpler to write and understand than assembly-line code, could be seen as an abstraction of Assembly-line but is still regarded as a low-level language. </p>